lab-antwerp-1/group-2-hyf/planning/development-strategy.md

-# All About Trees
+# All About Hack Your Future

-> only `must have` user stories need to be in the development strategy

-A simple little website about trees.

----

-> all issues in this section have a `for: site title` label

 ## Site Title

-> "as a user I can read the title of the page"

-The site needs a clear title that's easy to read at the top of the page.
+- The site needs a clear title that's easy to read at the top of the page.

 ### Site Title: Interface

-> all the issues under this header have a `type: interface` label

 - Header with centered title
-  - (_this list can be copy-pasted as a checklist in the issue_)
-  - (_you might add an `html` and `css` label to this issue_)
-  - [ ] HTML: a header element with the title
+- [ ] HTML: a header element with the logo and information.
-  - [ ] CSS: a class to center the title
+- [ ] CSS: a logo on left and information at the right

 ---

 ## Introduction

-> "As a user I can read an introduction to this project"

-It should be clear what this project is for and what someone can expect from the web page.
+- It should be clear about hack your future.

 ### Introduction: Interface

-- A body of text and links
+- A body of text and photo
+  - [ ] HTML:
-  - [ ] HTML: a section with some general information about the project
+  - [ ] a section about hack your future programs.
+  - [ ] CSS:
-  - [ ] CSS: a class to make the text look fancy
+  - [ ] a class to make the text look fancy.
+  - [ ] ther is a blue background.

 ---

 ## Main Info

-> "As a user I can learn about trees"

-There is a main text in the page with helpful info and links.
+- It should be clear what hack your future offer and programs.

 ### Main Info: Interface

-- Header with centered title
+- [ ] HTML:

-  - [ ] HTML: a section with some general information about the project
+- [ ] a section with information about hack your future programs.
-  - [ ] HTML: a pretty list of links
+- [ ] a section with information about how can students apply this program.

+- [ ] CSS:

-  - [ ] CSS: a class to format the list
+- [ ] a class to make the text look fancy.
+- [ ] ther is a photo on right side.

 ---

 ## Extra Info

-> "As a user I can learn even more about trees"

-Some more links for students who want to go beyond the basics.
+Email, telephone numbers, and some links.

 ### Extra Info: Interface

-- An aside with links for digging deeper.
+- An aside with  for digging deeper.
+  - [ ] HTML:
+  - [ ] some helpful reference link.
-  - [ ] HTML: some helpful text and a reference link
+  - [ ] some helpful reference nombers and emails.
+  - [ ] CSS:
-  - [ ] CSS: a class to position the aside
+  - [ ] a class to position the aside
-  - [ ] CSS: a class to style the text
+  - [ ] a class to style the text